lingwhatics/lingwhatics.github.io/reading.md

 ## Books I have been reading

 ### 2024
+- _The Lost Art of Walking: The History, Science, and Literature of Pedestrianism_ by Geoff Nicholson (2008)
+- _Leonard Cohen.
+Sur un fil_ by Philippe Girard (2021)
+- _When McKinsey Comes to Town: The Hidden Influence of the World's Most Powerful Consulting Firm_ by Walt Bogdanich and Michael Forsythe (2022)
 - _Le Monde sans fin_ by Jean-Marc Jancovici, Christophe Blain (Illustrator) (2021)
 - _Frida Kahlo: Her Life, Her Work, Her Home_ by Francisco de la Mora (2023)